KaiJungWu/RCA/README.md

 People say the one who gives their heart first is the loser in love game, but I’m not afraid of being a loser.
 Being honest with myself is more important.
 The one thing I am sure of is that I like you.

+Don't worry that I'm not with you right now; I am always with you.
+We're both pilots in the same airplane, currently just experiencing some turbulence.
+We've spent time and energy to get our plane off the ground, and one day, we'll need to land it together, no matter the destination.
+So, don't worry—I won't leave you to land it alone.
+If you're feeling worried or uncertain about us, please be honest and let me know.
+I will try to understand you and keep our conversation open and smooth.
+The reason I'm taking this break isn't I want to leave you,it's that I hope we can reunite with healthier and more stable mindsets."